hildjj/node-acme/README.md

 * Demonstrate how the protocol works in as minimal as a way as possible
 * Provide a platform to show how possible changes to the protocol impact an implementation
+* Provide a testing / conformance tool for people developing ACME implementations
 * 100% test and documentation coverage
 * Non-goal: Having a clean command line interface or API